jarrocha/goTCP/README.md

 I found it very clever and the uses of channels makes the code very easy to read.

 ### Redis Server Analysis
+The database goroutine resides in the function called `redisServer()` and it uses an unbuffered channel for synchronizing actions with multiple clients.
+So in theory, that could also be a performance drawback and could be a good starting point for the third version to improve upon.

 ## Chat Server
 This program presents an interesting approach to using channels and a select statement.